RektifyAI/protocol/dao-governance/README.md

 # DAO governance

-The following is the DAO goverance model for Sena Labs.
+The following is the external DAO goverance model for Sena Labs.

 > All sub-entities within Sena Labs have designated smart contracts to issue governance:
 - Token distribution